-We had increases demographically in the Hispanic and EB populations.
+We had increases demographically in the English proficient students.
 The district has provided support in personnel to meet these needs.
-The district has also provided beginning of the year training to assist our core departments with techniques when working with EB students.
-This will be an ongoing process to work with the district of training and support.
-We will be strategic in utilizing PLC time to provide continuing SIOP training for staff at RMS.
+The campus has also realigned the use of its core personnel trained in SIOP (Sheltered Instruction) to meet core departments with techniques when working with EB students in the classroom.
+This will be an ongoing process to work with the RMS core teachers to provide training and support.
+We will be strategic in utilizing PLC (Professional Learning Communities) time to provide continuing SIOP training for staff at RMS.
+In the 2024 school year RMS will also begin a push in model in which our campus EB (Emergent Bilingual) Specialist will provide in class support to teachers and students.